 - Policy 1: New roads, bridges, etc. over rivers and streams shall be designed to minimize removal of shoreline vegetation and shall be installed in a manner that will not impede the flow of water or passage of fish. - Policy 2: Proliferation of individual, single purpose piers and mooring facilities is discouraged in water areas to avoid increasing damage to fish habitat and scattered shoreline alterations. - Policy 3: Parks should be managed to leave natural vegetation when possible. - Policy 4: Chemical spraying along County roads is discouraged.
 Other methods (i.e. mowing) should be utilized to control plant growth. - Policy 5: Steps to increase native or hatchery runs on Plympton Creek, Little Creek, Mary's Creek, Ferris Creek, Bear Creek or the John Day River are encouraged. - Policy 6: Because of the importance of the Gnat Creek and Big Creek hatcheries, activities of development that could be detrimental to their water quality are discouraged in these creeks or in the waters into which they drain.
-All waters which drain into these creeks should be carefully managed to avoid harmful effects.
+All waters which drain into these creeks should be carefully managed to avoid harmful effects. - Policy 7: Dredging and filling of freshwater wetlands and water areas should be minimized.

-- Policy 7: Dredging and filling of freshwater wetlands and water areas should be minimized. - Policy 8: Off-road vehicles should only be allowed in designated areas. - Policy 9: Mining, dredging or removal of gravel or similar materials from streams and other surface water shall be strictly controlled to prevent adverse alteration to flow characteristics, siltation and pollution, and destruction or disruption of spawning areas. - Policy 10: Considering that the eagle is the national symbol of freedom; the eagle is part of the ecosystem of the estuary; and Clatsop County is a wintering ground for migrating eagles from Alaska, the County should monitor nesting locations and notify the Oregon Department of Fish and Wildlife when development is proposed that might affect eagle nesting locations.
+- Policy 8: Off-road vehicles should only be allowed in designated areas. - Policy 9: Mining, dredging or removal of gravel or similar materials from streams and other surface water shall be strictly controlled to prevent adverse alteration to flow characteristics, siltation and pollution, and destruction or disruption of spawning areas. - Policy 10: Considering that the eagle is the national symbol of freedom; it is an endangered species; there are only 708 breeding pairs in the lower 48 United States (August 1978 National Geographic); there are only a few known pairs residing in Clatsop County; the eagle is part of the ecosystem of the estuary; and Clatsop County is a wintering ground for migrating eagles from Alaska, the County should monitor nesting locations and notify the Oregon Department of Fish and Wildlife when development is proposed that might affect eagle nesting locations. eagles should be given full protection through compliance with "Bald Eagle Management Guidelines Oregon and Washington" administered by the U.S. Fish and Wildlife Service.
+(See Appendix A).
 Landowners are encouraged to develop eagle habitat plan with these guidelines tailored to suit specific conditions. - Policy 11: The Conservation Other Resources designation for lands comprising habitat for the Columbia White-tailed Deer is intended to protect the species.
 Any proposal to change the use or modify Columbian White-tailed Deer habitat of these lands shall be carefully evaluated for possible effects on Columbia White-tailed Deer survival. - Policy 12: The County should encourage the use of stream buffers in order to maintain a cold, clear and abundant water supply to promote and maintain healthy fish habitat. - Policy 13: The County will require that any additional rural residential development at River Ranch be clustered on the more northerly portion of the site.
 The County will implement other measures recommended to it, by the Oregon Department of Fish and Wildlife and the U.S. Fish & Wildlife Service, for minimizing the impact of additional rural residential development on Columbian White-tail deer.